-Sub-goal 2: Increase the capacity of public and private sector groups to implement storm water controls and green infrastructure practices to reduce risk of flooding and improve water quality.
+SUB-GOAL 2: Increase the capacity of public and private sector groups to implement stormwater controls and green infrastructure practices to reduce risk of flooding and improve

-Sub-goal 3: Work with local officials, public water suppliers, households with private wells, and real estate, lending and mortgage professionals to build their capacity to protect drinking water.
+SUB-GOAL 3: Work with local officials, public water suppliers, households with private wells, and real estate. lending, and mortgage professionals to build their capacity to protect drinking water.

-Sub-goal 4: Work with state, federal, and international partners to increase targeted implementation of best management practices for agricultural, aquacultural, forestry, and other related industries to enhance water resources while sustaining economic vitality and ecosystem services.

-Sub-goal 5: Enhance the capacity of the private sector to upgrade onsite wastewater treatment systems for water quality improvement and resiliency to climate variability.
+- SUB-GOAL 4: Work with state, federal, and international partners to increase targeted implementation of best management practices for agricultural, aquacultural, forestry, and other related industries to enhance water resources while sustaining economic vitality and ecosystem services. - SUB-GOAL 5: Enhance the capacity of the private sector to upgrade onsite wastewater treatment systems for water quality improvement and resiliency to climate variability.